xrpronin17/xrpl-dev-portal/content/concepts/consensus-network/transaction-malleability.md

 Generally speaking, any standard ECDSA implementation handles these requirements automatically.
 However, with secp256k1, those requirements are insufficient to prevent malleability.
 Thus, the XRP Ledger has a concept of "fully canonical" signatures which do not have the same problem.

 An ECDSA signature consists of two integers, called R and S. The secp256k1 _group order_, called N, is a constant value for all secp256k1 signatures.
-Specifically, N is the value `0xFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFEBAAEDCE6AF48A03BBFD25E8CD0364141`.
-For any given signature `(R,S)`, the signature `(R, N-S)` (that is, using N minus S in place of S) is also valid.
+Specifically, N is the value <span class="code-snippet">0xFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFEBAAEDCE6AF48A03BBFD25E8CD0364141</span>.
+For any given signature <span class="code-snippet">(R,S)</span>, the signature <span class="code-snippet">(R, N-S)</span> (that is, using N minus S in place of S) is also valid.

 Thus, to have _fully_ canonical signatures, one must choose which of the two possibilities is preferred and declare the other to be invalid.
-The creators of the XRP Ledger decided arbitrarily to prefer the _smaller_ of the two possible values, `S` or `N-S`.
-A transaction is considered _fully canonical_ if it uses the preferred (smaller) value of `S`, and follows all the normal rules for being canonical.
-To calculate a fully-canonical ECDSA signature, one must compare S and N-S to determine which is smaller, then use that value in the `Signature` field of the transaction.
+The creators of the XRP Ledger decided arbitrarily to prefer the _smaller_ of the two possible values, <span class="code-snippet">S</span> or <span class="code-snippet">N-S</span>.
+A transaction is considered _fully canonical_ if it uses the preferred (smaller) value of <span class="code-snippet">S</span>, and follows all the normal rules for being canonical.
+To calculate a fully-canonical ECDSA signature, one must compare S and N-S to determine which is smaller, then use that value in the <span class="code-snippet">Signature</span> field of the transaction.

 With the [RequireFullyCanonicalSig amendment][] (enabled in 2020), all transactions must use _fully canonical_ signatures only.

-Between 2014 and 2020, the XRP Ledger was compatible with legacy software that did not always generate fully canonical signatures, but used a flag on transactions called [**`tfFullyCanonicalSig`**](transaction-common-fields.html#global-flags) to protect compatible software from transaction malleability.
+Between 2014 and 2020, the XRP Ledger was compatible with legacy software that did not always generate fully canonical signatures, but used a flag on transactions called [**<span class="code-snippet">tfFullyCanonicalSig</span>**](transaction-common-fields.html#global-flags) to protect compatible software from transaction malleability.
 This flag, which compatible signing software enables by default, required that the transaction use a _fully-canonical_ signature to be valid.
 Now that the [RequireFullyCanonicalSig amendment][] is enabled, the flag is no longer necessary, but there is no harm in enabling it anyway.

 ### Malleability with Multi-Signatures